Zegocover/documentation/source/includes/_webhooks.md

     ```
   We will store this reference against the user in our system.
 You should use this `workProviderUserId` when
   logging shifts against the user.

+If you don't have a match, you should respond with a 404 response.
+This will allow us to feed back to the user
+that we failed to find a match in your system.

 ```